KrutikaKhandzode/Hospital-Management-System/README.md

 These Systems largely enhance information integrity and reduce transcription errors and duplication of information entries.
 Hospital Management Systems must be easy to use and eliminate errors caused by handwriting.

-This was developed as a submission for a school project in grade 12 by:
-1. Bhavya Chopra

-2. Devansh Agrawal